 Let’s learn to make delicious masala dosa in three steps –

-- Make the mashed Potato sabji in a heavy bottom pan and keep aside.
+- Make the mashed Potato Sabzi in a heavy bottom pan and keep aside.

 - Get the dosa batter and spread it on the hot tawa.

-- Add some cooked Potato sabji mixture on top of the dosa.
-Spread evenly if you want and add little bit of oil on its edges and center.
+- Add some cooked Potato Sabzi mixture on top of the dosa.
+Spread evenly if you want and add a little bit of oil on its edges and center.

 7. Rava Dosa